Thursday, October 7, 2010

-(Yeah, I know, for a pitcher, that's no joke.)
+(Yeah, I know: For a pitcher, that's no joke.)

 Could Gardenhire have just left the field at a Minnesota Twins home game for the last time?
-He did play (not well) and coach for the Mets, maybe they should hire him as their new manager.
-He's smart (the last 5 minutes possibly to the contrary), he's fiery (the last 5 minutes apparently proving that), and he knows how to win (although the AL Central may not be as tough as the NL East, but 7 first-place finishes in 9 years -- 2 more than the Mets have in their first 49 -- says a lot).
+He did play (not well) and coach for the Mets, so maybe they should hire him as their new manager.
+He's smart (the last 5 minutes possibly to the contrary), he's fiery (the last 5 minutes apparently proving that), and he knows how to win (although the AL Central may not be as tough as the NL East, but 7 1st-place finishes in 9 years -- 2 more than the Mets have in their 1st 49 -- says a lot).

 Derek Jeter singles.
 Gardner scores, Berkman to 2nd.
 4-2 to the Pinstripe Boys.

-I have no ill will toward the Twins or the people of the State of Minnesota.
+I have no ill will toward the Twins, or the people of the State of Minnesota.
 But I am glad to see the Yankees finally get big-time revenge on Carl Fucking Pavano, the most useless bastard in Yankee history.

 He just got pulled for reliever...
 Jose Mijares?
 Who?